iliakan/javascript-book/en/01-basics/04-mastering-data-types/02-number-math.md

 Usually the answer is "Zero Division Error".
 At least, for most programming languages it is like that.

-But javascript creators decided to go more mathematical way.
+But JavaScript creators decided to go more mathematical way.
 In maths, when you divide by 0, you get <i>Infinity</i> (or `-Infinity`).
-Same in javascript:
+Same in JavaScript:

 [js run]
 alert(1/0)  // Infinity
 alert(-1/0) // -Intinify
 [/js]

-`Infinity` is a special numeric value in javascript and behaves just like it should.
+`Infinity` is a special numeric value in JavaScript and behaves just like it should.
 Infinity is larger than any other number.
 Adding anything to `Infinity` doesn't change it:

 [js run]
 alert(Infinity > 999999999999999999999999999);